 Your signature should be on everything that you are sharing with the world.

-Your originals and prints of your originals should have your signature.
+Your original artwork and prints of your originals should have your signature.

-If you share a drawing in progress you might think about using a watermark of your name.
-A signature shows that something is complete.
-By adding your name as a watermark on a drawing in progress will build brand awareness and will show that your work is not complete.
+If you share a drawing or painting in progress you might think about using a watermark of your name.
+Including your name as a watermark on a drawing or painting in progress will build brand awareness and will show that you are the artist creating the art.

 Your signature is as important as your artwork.
 You will want to practice how you will want it to appear on your artwork.